 What is sludge dewatering?

 Sludge dewatering is the process of separating sludge into liquids and particles in order to reduce waste.
-Sludge dewatering can be accomplished by using a variety of methods, which include plate & frame and belt filter presses, centrifuging, screw pressing, and geomembranes.
-Other options are available in addition to these.
+Sludge dewatering can be accomplished by using a variety of methods, which include plate & frame and belt filter presses, screw pressing,centrifuging,and geo-membranes.
+Other alternatives are available in addition to these.

-It is important to note that dewatering is not intended to treat the sludge or liquid; rather, it separates the solid and liquid components so that the separate phases can be handled more easily and cost-effectively for eventual disposal.
-Both the solid and liquid components may contain contaminants that must be treated individually once it has been dewatered.
+Dewatering does not treat the sludge or liquid, rather, it just separates the solid and liquid components so that the distinct phases may be handled more easily and cost-effectively for eventual disposal.
+Both the solid and liquid components of the sludge may include contaminants that must be treated individually once it has been dewatered.

 The two major goals of sludge dewatering are to reduce waste and improve overall disposal cost efficiency.
 Furthermore, stabilised sludge may be handled more safely, reducing health risks.
 Some sludge’s have a high beneficial reuse value and can be applied to the soil.

 Sewage sludge contains both inorganic and organic materials, as well as high levels of some plant nutrients, as well as much lower levels of several trace elements and organic compounds, as well as pathogens.
 Sewage sludge composition varies greatly based on the wastewater composition and treatment procedures utilised.Because of mandated industrial pre-treatment of wastewater, the concentrations and incidence of trace metals and other contaminants in sewage sludge have dropped significantly during the last 20 years.

 Some of the remaining trace elements and organic compounds come from human waste and consumer product disposal, but corrosion of plumbing systems and water mains accounts for a large part.
 Because stormwater drains in certain cities are connected to sanitary sewer systems, some contaminants from the street debris and rainwater are retained in the sewage sludge.

 Can dewatered sludge be used as a construction material?